WPTravelteam/wp-travel/readme.txt

 * Fixed something went error if a date in the trip has no pricing.
 * Fixed Edit Traveler detail not working from admin booking.
 * Fixed Frontend gallery tab undefined index issue.
+* Fixed partial payment not working in user dashboard.

 Tweaks:
 * Migration Script optimized in activation hook.